george-hawkins/boto-experiments/README.md

 A pattern is used for the image name so that the latest available version of an image is always used.
 E.g. if using the [Amazon Linux 2 AMI with NVIDIA TESLA GPU Driver](https://aws.amazon.com/marketplace/pp/prodview-64e4rx3h733ru), the pattern `amzn2-ami-graphics-hvm-*` always maps to the latest version rather than a specific version, e.g. the `2.0.20220606.1` one, that swiftly becomes stale.

 Note: as the [G5 instances](https://aws.amazon.com/ec2/instance-types/g5/) become more widely available, it will make sense to switch from `g4dn.xlarge` to `g5.xlarge`.

+Currently (Jan 21, 2023), the [Amazon Linux 2 AMI with NVIDIA TESLA GPU Driver](https://aws.amazon.com/marketplace/pp/prodview-64e4rx3h733ru) doesn't list the G5 instances among its supported instance types and if you try to start a G5 instance with this AMI it will fail.

+To find AMIs that can run on G5 instances, go to [AWS Marketplace search](https://aws.amazon.com/marketplace/search), tick _Amazon Machine Image_ in the _Deliver methods_ section, this causes the _Instance type_ section to become available and you can expand the _Accelerated Computing_ subsection and select _g5.xlarge_.
+At the moment, the only real option with Nvidia drivers already installed is the [NVIDIA GPU-Optimized AMI](https://aws.amazon.com/marketplace/pp/prodview-7ikjtg3um26wq) - oddly, it is only infrequently updated, e.g. at the moment (Jan 21, 2023), it was last update mid-2022 and comes with driver version 515.48.07 while the latest driver version is 525.85.05.

 Setup
 -----